Skip to content

 Liberals open to shorter metadata rules but splitting bill ‘not an option’ – National

-Trend News World23 hours ago02 mins
+Trend News World3 weeks ago02 mins

 The federal government on Tuesday said it is willing to shorten the time electronic service providers would be required to keep users’ metadata under a proposed lawful access bill, but is dismissing Conservative calls to split the controversial bill in two.